artemkv/artemkv.github.io/distributed.md

 - Messages can arrive to a process out of order, and cause "causal anomaly" (Message "Fuck you Alice" from Bob arrives before "Bob smells" message from Alice)
 - In a an asynchronous network the latency is unbounded, so we cannot rely on the max delay for ordering of events
 - But we can use our rules for determining the "happened before" relationship to solve this anomaly
-- If we cannot infer "happened before" relation from any of 3 rules, the order between those events is undefined, and we say that the 3 events are "concurrent" or "independent", denoted as A || B
+- If we cannot infer "happened before" relation from any of 3 rules, the order between those events is undefined, and we say that the 3 events are "concurrent" or "independent" or "causally unrelated", denoted as A || B
 - Now we need an algorithm for ordering events based on "happened before" relationship

 ### Lamport clocks